How to Become a Management Consultant: A Roadmap [updated 2022]

 It is less important to show them you have done consulting before (most applicants have had little to no consulting experience) and more important to show them you have the relevant skills to do the job.

 It’s also very important for Ph.D. candidates to show the recruiting team why they want to pivot to management consulting from academia/their field of specialization.
-You must convince them you understand what a career in management consulting is like and have thought through this transition.
+You must convince them you understand what a consulting career is like and have thought through this transition.

-My Consulting Offer has helped almost 85% of the people we’ve worked with get a job in management consulting.
+My Consulting Offer has helped 89.6% of the people we’ve worked with get a job in management consulting.
 We want you to be successful in your consulting interviews too.
 For example, here is how Fengqi was able to get his offer from BCG:

-Jump down to our 6 tips on becoming a management consultant or see our page on writing consulting cover letters for even more details on how you can best present your experience for consulting applications.
+Ready to get started on your path to consulting?
+Jump down to our 6 tips on getting into consulting or see our page on writing consulting cover letters for even more details on how you can best present your experience for consulting applications.

 There are several things you should consider as an experienced hire who would like to get into consulting: